-Lecture: Biochemistry of the sport.
+Lecture: Biochemistry of the extracellular matrix: function and components.
+Glucosaminoglycans and proteoglycans.
+Collagens: structure, function and genetic origin.
+Biochemistry of the sport.
 Biochemistry of the cytoskeleton.
 Proteins of myofibrils.
 Molecular mechanism for the generation of force.
 Metabolic fuel of muscle.
 Metabolism of muscle in various work load.
-Effect of exercise. practice: Biotransformation.